 This commentary involves looking at Food Security through a policy coherent lens.
 Viewing the policy in this way can provide a tool to prioritise areas for implementation and so improve its cost-effectiveness.
 The coherent policy lens is described in Figure 1-2 where 5 areas are highligted for consideration and implementation.
 If only sustainable agriculture and food production are implemented without considering the other areas essential to ensure food security, this constitutes a narrow incoherent policy.
-On the other hand a coherent policy will explicitly outline how to implement all components that are vital to ensure the right to adequate food.
+On the other hand a coherent policy will explicitly outline how to implement all components that are vital to ensure the right to a biodiverse and nutritious dietary intake.

 Figure 1-2.
-A View of Food Security through a Policy Coherent Lens
+A View of Food and NUTRITION Security through a Policy Coherent Lens